Colorado Construction Porta Potty Requirements: OSHA Rules & Ratios

 Meeting jobsite toilet requirements starts with calculating the right number of restrooms for your team size and layout.

-OSHA-Compliant Minimum Toilet Ratio:
+OSHA-Compliant Minimum Toilet Ratio for Construction Sites:

 > OSHA recommends placing toilets no more than a 10-minute walk from active work zones.